Alex Morgan: 2012 London Olympics

 In 2012, Morgan led the U.S. in goals (28), multi-goal matches (9), assists (21) and points (77).
 Her calendar year goals, assists and points totals are the third-best, tied second-best (one tally shy of record), and second-best, respectively, in USWNT history.
 Morgan joined an exclusive club as she and Hamm are the only USWNT players to record at least 20 goals and 20 assists in the same calendar year and became only the third and youngest player to reach 20 assists in a calendar year.
 Morgan and Wambach combined for 55 goals in 2012 – matching a 21-year-old record set in 1991 by Michelle Akers (39 goals) and Carin Jennings (16 goals) as the most goals scored by any duo in USWNT history.
-She had either scored or assisted on 41 percent of the USA's 120 goals this year.
+She had either scored or assisted on 41 percent of the U.S.'s 120 goals this year.
 And, by herself, she comfortably out-scored and out-assisted her opponents, who combined for 21 goals and 12 assists in 32 matches against the U.S.

 For her excellence on the field, U.S. Soccer announced Morgan as the 2012 Female Athlete of the Year.
 Morgan's exploits have also earned her a place on the FIFA Ballon d'Or shortlist, ultimately finished third in voting.

 2013–14

 At the 2013 Algarve Cup, Morgan shared top-scoring honors.
 She finished the competition with four assists and three goals, including the equalizer against Sweden that advanced the U.S. to the final and the two goals against Germany that won the championship.
 She previously won the tournament's golden boot in 2011.
 On June 2, 2013, Morgan scored two-second-half goals as the U.S. defeated Canada 3–0 in front of a sold-out crowd in Toronto.
-This was the first match between USA and Canada since the epic semi-final of the 2012 Olympic Games.
+This was the first match between U.S. and Canada since the epic semi-final of the 2012 Olympic Games.
 Morgan was named to her third appearance on the 10-player short list for FIFA Women's World Player of the Year in 2013 and finished fourth in the voting.
 For the inaugural CONCACAF Awards, she was recognized as the CONCACAF 2013 Female Player of the Year.
-And as a part of U.S. Soccer's celebration of its Centennial anniversary the Federation revealed the US Soccer's All-Time Women's National Team Best XI, she was youngest player selected at 24 years old.
+And as a part of U.S. Soccer's celebration of its Centennial anniversary the Federation revealed the U.S. Soccer's All-Time Women's National Team Best XI, she was youngest player selected at 24 years old.

 Morgan had a return of five goals in seven matches for the USWNT in 2014 after returning from injury before she reinjured her ankle at the 2014 CONCACAF Women's Championship, which ruled her out for the rest of tournament.